Daniel306/stat440/TIMELINE.md

     - [ ] map the averages to have a ratio column so that we can say "snappy2 is 4.3 times faster than naive"
     - [ ] use lty=id so that the lines are distinguished by shape as well as colour (nicer on greyscale printouts and on colourblind folks)
     - [ ] reduce the number of samples taken--we get the idea
+- Rcpp stuff:
+    - [ ] make a stub Rcpp package with a makefile or whatever
         - [ ] figure out if using pointers/references in Rcpp is faster; specifically, does passing a NumericVector cause a COPY of that vector even in C?
 - [ ] Dig up analytic formula for the particular marginals of NIW and (note: there's 2^(# parameters) different marginals; pick wisely which to look at)
     - [x] marginal of the inv.wish is inv.gamma
     - [ ] implement as functions
         - [x] diagonals of iwish
         - [ ] off-diagonals of iwish
-        - [ ] entries of X from the single NIW
+        - [ ] entries of X from the single NIW (this should be 't' ish??)
-        - [ ] entries of Matrix-Normal thingy
+        - [ ] entries of Matrix-Normal thingy ((can be derived from the single NIW one))
-    - [ ] wrap such functions into thingies and use them as 'ground' for the marginal plots
+    - [ ] partial-apply such functions and use them as 'ground' for the marginal plots
-    - t-distributions (and the matrix-normal has multi-t)
-        - analytically
+- [ ] i.i.d.
+Matrix-Normal Sampler
+- [ ] Test multivar regression against the Matrix-Normal sampler
-        - [x] against ground samples
+- [x] Request sample real world dataset.

 [daniel]

-- [ ] double-check (or possibly, first-check) the marginals nick dug up

-[daniel] [nick]

-- [ ] Mathematics writeup vetted and tightened; relevant parts clipped into `report.tex`
+- [x] rMNIW
+- [x] Multivariable Regression algorithm

 D-1 (Thursday)
 ----

 [daniel]

-- [ ] Request sample real world dataset.
 - [ ] Apply Multivariable Regression to sample real world dataset.

 [nick]